 • future plans involving airborne research

-Abstract submission for this session is now open, with a deadline of 12 January 2022, 13:00 CET
+Abstract submission for this session is now closed.

 You can find further information on the meeting, including important information on Covid-19 at this link.